robertwenink/xyz/content/projects/thesis/index.md

 {{< /mermaid >}}

 ## Problem formulation
 The optimisation case mimics the shape optimisation of a free-fall lifeboat: a rescue vessel that drops off an offshore drilling platform into the sea in case of emergency.
 We only 'mimic' a complete optimisation because the used CFD solver, although specialised for these types of scenario, is under development and restricted to 2D problems.
 The optimisation goal is *to minimise the maximum (de-)acceleration* the lifeboat is subjected to when impacting with a flat body of water, to guarantee the safety of its passengers.
-This goal is achieved by chaning the bottom shape of the lifeboat.
+This goal is achieved by changing the bottom shape of the lifeboat.

 The main dimensions, dropping height (and thereby effective vessel speed at the moment of impact), and weight of this lifeboat are taken from the recordholding [FF1200 lifeboat of Palfinger Marine](https://www.palfingermarine.com/en/boats-and-davits/life-and-rescue-boats/free-fall-lifeboats#abd64e4eccollapse2).